gitchrisadams/ri.webdevmeeting.com/README.md

 # ri.webdevmeeting.com
-The main repo for WebDevRI web site
+The main repo for WebDevRI web site.